HGVSnomenclature/VarNomen/_bg-material/simple.md

 The format of a complete variant description is **reference:description**, e.g.;

-	*	NM_004006.2:c.4375C>T
+	*	NM\_004006.2:c.4375C>T

-All variants are described in relation to a reference, the so called reference sequence.
-In the example **NM\_004006.2** is the reference sequence and **c.4375C>T** is the description of a variant.
+All variants are described in relation to a **reference**, the so called reference sequence, in the example **NM\_004006.2**.
+After the reference a description of the variant is given, in the example **c.4375C>T**.

-A description without a reference sequence is near useless, additional information will then be required to guess what reference may have been used, e.g. variant descriptions based on several levels (DNA, RNA and/or protein), the name of the gene containing the variant, the associated phenotype studied (disease), the chromosome number, etc. Furthermore, since reference sequences usually change over time, the date of the report can give useful information as well.
+A description without a reference sequence is near useless, additional information will then be required to **guess** what reference may have been used, e.g. the name of the gene containing the variant, the associated phenotype studied (disease), the chromosome number and possibly predicted consequences of the variant on the RNA and/or protein) level.
+Furthermore, since reference sequences usually change over time, the date of the report can give useful information as well.

 Variants are usually detected by reading the DNA sequence (sequencing).
-A proper report always contains the variant described on the DNA level.
-Often it has in addition a description of the predicted consequences on the protein level.
+A proper report **always** contains the variant described on the DNA level.
+Often the predicted consequences on the protein level are given as well.
 In rare cases, not following current standards, only the predicted consequences at the protein level are reported.

 * * *

 ## Reference sequences

-Variants described on the DNA level are mostly reported in relation to a so called **"coding DNA reference sequence"**.
-When a coding DNA reference sequence is used the description of the variant starts with **"c."** (in the example c.4375C>T).
-Since we nowadays have a reliable reference sequence of the complete human genome, it becomes more common to (also) give the description based on a genome reference.
-Descriptions based on a **"genomic reference sequence"** start with **"g."** (g.32407761G>A).
-A description of the (predicted) consequences on the protein level should start with **"p."** (note that the "p." addition is often missing).
+Variants described on the DNA level are mostly reported in relation to a specific **gene** based on a so called **"coding DNA reference sequence"**.
+When a coding DNA reference sequence is used, the description of the variant starts with **"c."** (in the example c.4375C>T).
+Since we nowadays have a reliable reference sequence of the complete human genome, it becomes more common to (also) give the description based on a **"genomic reference sequence"**, starting with **"g."** (g.32407761G>A).
+In addition the (predicted) consequences on the RNA level (starting with **"r."**) and/or the protein level (starting with **"p."**) may be given.
+NOTE: the "p." addition is often missing when the predicted protein consequences are reported.
+For details [_see "Reference Sequences"](https://varnomen.hgvs.org/bg-material/refseq/).

 Reference sequences have a format like **NC\_000023.10**, where **NC\_000023** is the **accession number** of the reference sequence and "**.10**" its **version number**.
 Version numbers are required since we started to use reference sequences at a time our knowledge of the human genome was far from complete.
-The version number directly follows the accession number and increases over time; NC\_000023.9 from March 2006 was followed by NC\_000023.10 (Feb.2009) and NC\_000023.11 (Dec.2013).
+The version number directly follows the accession number and increases over time; NC\_000023.9 (March 2006) was followed by NC\_000023.10 (Feb.2009) and NC\_000023.11 (Dec.2013).

 #### Example descriptions

-*	genomic
+*	genomic (nucleotide)
-	*	NC\_ a genomic reference sequence based on a Chromosome
+	*	NC\_ a genomic reference sequence based on a chromosome
+		*	NC\_000023.9:g.32317682G>A  (Mar.2006: hg18, NCBI36)
 		*	NC\_000023.10:g.32407761G>A  (Feb.2009: h19, GRCh37)
-		*	NC\_000023.9:g.32317682G>A  (Mar.2006: hg18, NCBI36)
 		*	NC\_000023.11:g.32389644G>A  (Dec.2013: hg38, GRCh38)
 	*	NG\_ a genomic reference sequence based on a Gene or Genomic region
 		*	NG\_012232.1:g.954966C>T
 	*	LRG\_ a genomic reference sequence, used in a diagnostic setting, based on a Gene or Genomic region
-		*	LRG\_199t1:c.4375C>T
+		*	LRG\_199:g.954966C>T
-*	transcript
+*	transcript (RNA, nucleotide)
-	*	NM\_ a reference sequence based on a coding RNA (mRNA)
+	*	NM\_ a reference sequence based on a protein coding RNA (mRNA)
 		*	NM\_004006.2:c.4375C>T
-	*	NR\_ a reference sequence based on a non-coding RNA
+	*	NR\_ a reference sequence based on a non-protein coding RNA
 		*	NR_002196.1:c.601G>T
 *	protein (amino acid)
 	*	NP\_ a reference sequence based on a protein (amino acid) sequence